audigregorie/web-site-projects/README.md

-This is a repository to host my website projects.
+This is a repository to host my website and webapp projects.